avisnoah13/StratosFlightComputer/README.md

 # StratosFlightComputer
-Descrition: **Flight control system completely designed from scratch.** Created for an extreme high altitude glider (120,000ft) as part of a Princeton Rocketry project.
+Description: **Flight control system completely designed from scratch.** Created for an extreme high altitude glider (120,000ft) as part of a Princeton Rocketry project.

 **This project is still a work in progress**